 The Whynter is a company that’s well-known for their household appliances, and we had to check out one of their most popular dehumidifiers so far, the RPD-503SP Energy Star.

-Even though the looks aren’t that important in the dehumidifiers department, the great design of the RPD-503SP can’t go unnoticed.
-This model looks very sleek, combining the black color with some silver elements and looking very modern and attractive.
+Even though the best looks aren’t that important in the dehumidifiers department, the great design of the RPD-503SP can’t go unnoticed.
+This unit looks very sleek, combining the black color with some silver elements and looking very modern and attractive.
 It has a pump that pumps out the condensed water through the included drain hose (16 Ft), with approximately ten feet of vertical lift, which allows the continuous removal of the moisture.
 It can remove some 50 pints of moisture during one day; covering areas sized up to 3,000 square feet.
-This is not as high as some other dehumidifiers that we’ve reviewed, but it can still be quite enough for an average basement.
+This is not as high as some other units that we’ve reviewed, but it can still be quite enough for an average basement.

 We liked the included drain hose attachment and the 18-pint drain bucket – they can be used as the alternative option for the drainage process.
 There is also a handy auto defrost function which is there to prevent the freezing of the moisture in the areas with low temperatures – like the basements.
-The dehumidifier is also very quiet and has caster wheels, handles, and a washable pre-filter.
+The unit is also very quiet and has caster wheels, handles, and a washable pre-filter.

 Our only complaint is the plastic material – even though the model is reliable, it might turn away some people from buying it.